Having the best employees provides the best service to the community. Under general supervision performs a variety of skilled tasks related to the

 The median annual wage for electrical and electronics engineering technicians is $59,820.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $35,880, and the highest 10 percent earned more than $87,840.

 The median annual wages for electrical and electronics engineering technicians in the top industries in which they work are as follows:

 |Computer and electronic product manufacturing||56,130|

 Electrical and electronics engineering technicians work schedules common to production workers in the industries in which they are employed.
 In the federal government, their schedules tend to follow a standard workweek.

-Employment of electrical and electronics engineering technicians is projected to decline 2 percent from 2014 to 2024.
+Employment of electrical and electronics engineering technicians is projected to decline 2 percent through 2024.